Awesomeyaya/Leetcode/README.md

 # Leetcode
-## Recording the ways before I can get a job
+## Recording the days before I can get a job